Movies that we've reviewed at B and S About Moviesby BandSAboutMovies | created - 06 Oct 2017 | updated - 4 hours ago | Public

 R | 83 min | Mystery, Thriller

-A young woman abducts and subjects a doctor to various sexual torture acts who she holds responsible for the death of her boyfriend.
+A young woman abducts and subjects a doctor whom she holds responsible for the death of her boyfriend to acts of sexual torture.

 You know how you get jaded and say, "I've seen everything?"
 Well, I'm here to tell you that you haven't until you watch The Devil's Honey.